weeashira/policy_insight_platform/README.md

 # 🏛️ Policy Insight Platform

 ## 📌 Overview
 The Policy Insight Platform processes parliamentary debate transcripts (Hansards) and converts them into structured insights.

-Users can explore key discussions through an interactive dashboard, where each debate is summarised and enriched with sentiment and sector classification.
-Topic modelling groups related debates into broader themes.
+Users can explore key discussions through an interactive dashboard, where each debate is summarised and enriched with sentiment analysis and sector classification.
+Topic modelling is used to group related debates into broader themes.

 ---

 ## 🚀 Quick Start (View Dashboard)
 To view the dashboard with existing data:

 ```bash